Minenwerfer

 their potentiality during the siege of The original

-intended to kill by a larger number of fragments of their shell, but to
+to kill by a larger number of fragments of their shell, but to create a

-create a shockwave, which would move earth, and knock down walls or cave in
+shockwave, which would move earth, and knock down walls or cave in roofs of

-roofs of strongholds.
-The high pressure, however, would even kill the crew
+strongholds.
+The high pressure, however, would even kill the crew inside a

-inside a pillbox by entering through the embrasures.
-By their high angle
+pillbox by entering through the embrasures.
+By their high angle trajectory

-trajectory they could fire behind cover.
-Without a delayed fuse, one shot
+they could fire behind cover.
+Without a delayed fuse, one shot would clear a

-would clear a wire obstacle of 10m diameter, with a delayed fuse, it would
+wire obstacle of 10m diameter, with a delayed fuze, it would create a

 1916 the Bulgarian Army raised its first Minenwerfer battalion.
 It was